-In this paper we argue that such a persistent downward change in expected returns and/or a persistent upward change in the long-run growth rate of the economy leads to a persistent decline in the mean of financial ratios.
-Such breaks in the mean of valuation ratios have important effects on estimation and inference of return forecasting regressions.
-We consider various econometric techniques to detect shifts in the mean of price ratios and suggest a simple procedure to extract that stationary component.
-The adjusted price ratios robustly forecast returns.
-The predictability is also present out-of-sample.
-At the same time, we show that shifts in the steady-state expected returns and growth rate of fundamentals are responsible for the instability of the return forecasting relation and lack of out-of-sample return predictability.
+The macroeconomics literature has recently turned to models with persistent changes in fundamentals to explain the dramatic change in valuation ratios in the bull market of the 1990s.
+Most such models imply a persistent decline in expected returns or a persistent increase in the dividend growth rate.
+In this paper we argue that either of such changes leads to a persistent decline in the mean of financial ratios.
+Such changes in the mean of valuation ratios have important effects on estimation and inference of return forecasting regressions.
+We consider various econometric techniques to detect shifts in the mean of price ratios and suggest a simple procedure to extract their stationary component.
+The adjusted price ratios robustly forecast returns in sample.
+At the same time, we show that shifts in the steady-state expected returns and growth rate of fundamentals are responsible for the instability of the return forecasting relation.
+Out-of-sample return predictions based on the adjusted price ratios improve relative to those based on the unadjusted ratios.
+However, estimation uncertainty about the magnitude of the break, rather than the break date, is ultimately what prevents a real-time investor to profit.